-Michael Buble’s Son Noah, 3, Is Reportedly Free From Cancer
+Michael Buble’s Son Noah, Three, Is Reportedly Free From Cancer

 “She tells me, ‘Yes, Noah is recovering and we’re very happy that’s the case.
 His parents will speak when they want to do so,” he said.

-“There’s a sentence which I think is wonderful and has to do with the information a colleague of mine had received and I insist there’s no official confirmation because Noah’s parents haven’t spoken but in principle the youngster is on the mend,” he added.
+“There’s a sentence which I think is wonderful and has to do with the information a colleague of mine had received and I insist there’s no official confirmation because Noah’s parents haven’t spoken but in principle, the youngster is on the mend,” he added.

-‘The sentence is, “The cancer has gone.”‘
+“The sentence is, ‘The cancer has gone.”‘

 Showbiz portal Teleshow reported yesterday that sources close to Michael Buble and his Argentinian actress wife Luisana said that their three-year-old son Noah was “free from cancer.”